 Penfold customer reviews

-Penfold has over 100 reviews on Trustpilot, 99% of which rank it as excellent and 1% rank it as good.
+Penfold is rated as 'Excellent on independent review site Trustpilot from over 500 reviews scoring 4.6 out of 5.0.
 Reviews cite how easy it is to set up and the high level of customer service.

 Penfold vs PensionBee vs MoneyBox vs Nest comparison